 Optional Method for Claiming Moving Expenses on Your Tax Return

-If you are not one for keeping track of all your expenses, or simply don’t have the receipts or supporting documentation, you can claim some of your moving expenses under optional rules:
+If you are not one for keeping track of all your expenses or simply don’t have the receipts or supporting documentation, you can claim some of your moving expenses in Canada under optional rules:

 - Meal expenses: Flat rate of 17$ a meal, up to a maximum of 51$ per person per day.

 - Vehicle expenses: There is a flat rate to calculate the number of km by the cents-per-km rate.
-This rate differs based on the province of origin for your move, so be sure to check out the CRA website to find out which rates exactly apply to you.
+This rate differs based on the province of origin for your move, so be sure to check out moving expenses on the CRA website to find out which rates strictly apply to you.

 Even if you have receipts for your move, these optional claim methods may be more beneficial to you.
-Be sure to calculate both ways of claiming your move, to get the bigger benefit.
+Why not take advantage of every tool at your disposal, so you can save on moving costs.
+Be sure to calculate both ways of claiming your moving expenses to get the more significant benefit.

-What Does Moving Companies Charge?
-Figuring Out Residential Moving Costs
+What Do Moving Companies Charge: Figuring, Out Residential Moving Costs

 Local Moving Costs

-A local mover can cost anywhere between $90-120 hour in Ontario depending on the time of the month you are moving in.
-In other provinces these rates can range between $60-150.
-Remember, mover prices can increase as much as 20% the end/beginning of the new month, so you will be looking at paying in the upper end of that range.
+A local mover can cost anywhere between $90-120 an hour in Ontario, depending on the time of the month you are moving in.
+In other provinces, these rates can range between $60-150.
+Remember, mover prices can increase as much as 20% at the end/beginning of the new month, so you will be looking at paying in the upper end of that range.